 Now, you need to put it online.

 That said, some additional things need to be prepared:

 - Title: A good title sparkles the interest of an audience.
 Online courses with dull titles often won't get bought.

-- Description: Briefly tells the audience about the course contents.
-If a product description is missing people don't know what they buy.
+- Description: Briefly tell the audience about the course contents.
+If a product description is missing, people don't know what they are buying.

 - Bio: It's a short story about you, the course creator.
-If a bio is missing, an audience won't recognize the course landing page straight away.
+If a bio is missing, an audience won't recognize the course landing page immediately.

 - Cover: You can prepare an image or a short video trailer presenting the course.
 It's a course packaging and branding so it can't be missing

-If you’re concerned about any of these issues for your online course, consider checking out our online course portal with pre-built elements like title, description, price, bio, and a cover image or trailer video.
+If you’re concerned about any of these issues for your online course, consider checking out our online course portal, a pre-built website template with video course elements like title, description, price, bio, and a cover image or trailer video.